UA Parking & Transportation

 - What is the waitlist?

-- During parking registration, permit categories may "sell out."
-Individuals who want that specific permit category may place themselves on a waitlist, if available via their Parking Account Portal.
+- During parking registration, permit locations may "sell out."
+Individuals who want that specific parking location may place themselves on a waitlist, if available, via their Parking Account Portal.
 The entry is based on the date and time of the request.
-Once a permit has "sold out," the only way to obtain one is to be on the waitlist for that location.
+Once a permit has "sold out," the next opportunity to purchase is to be on the waitlist for that location.

 - How does the waitlist work?

 - The parking permit waitlist maintains your choice.
 The waitlist begins each year during registration for the following permit year as parking permit categories sell out.
 You will remain on the waitlist until you are assigned your choice or until February when waitlists are purged.

 - Why are some permit types not listed on the wait list form?

 - Certain permits are for locations that have very limited space.
 These permit types sell out during registration of current permit holders.
 The waitlists are fairly long and few permits are released from these lists.
 If it is not listed, the parking location is at capacity and no longer accepting requests.
 In an effort to accommodate as many customers as possible, waitlists can fill up.
 Develop a strategy and come up with a second or third choice location in case you don't see the waitlist you want.

 - Does my wait list position from the previous year affect my registration for the upcoming parking permits?

 - No. The current wait list ends on the last day of February and a new list will be created from current pre-registrations.